JasonYG/Computer-Science-Club/Algorithms/Breadth-First Search/README.md

 ```
 Next, we have to declare and initialize the data types used to store the queue and the step array.

 However, since we have to store *both* the x- and y-coordinates of the location on the grid, we will make *two* queues: one for the x-coordinates, one for the y-coordinates.
-Then, we will proceed to add the starting points to their respective queues.
+Then, we will proceed to add the coordinates of the starting points to their respective queues.
 ```Java
 LinkedList<Integer> rowQueue = new LinkedList<Integer>();
 LinkedList<Integer> colQueue = new LinkedList<Integer>();